4 Tips for Caring for a Senior with the Flu

 Because it’s quite common for adults over age 65 to develop pneumonia, bronchitis, or other serious health complications after contracting the flu, it’s vital to seek medical help early on.
 A proper diagnosis is the only way to ensure correct treatment.
 Additionally, there are steps a medical professional can take to help shorten the course of the illness, including the prescription of antiviral drugs, if indicated.

-Last year’s flu season was the longest in 10 years.
-And as people traveled to ERs with symptoms, they put others at risk of contracting the illness.
-Rather than risking exposure to additional germs in the waiting room that can further complicate their condition.
+Unfortunately, people who travel to emergency rooms with symptoms can put others at risk of contracting the flu.
+They can also risk exposure to additional germs in the waiting room that can further complicate their condition.
 Rather than doing that, you can choose to get care delivered to your home with DispatchHealth.
 With a simple call to 1-866-FLU-CREW they will send a team of emergency care providers (referred to as the “Traveling Flu Crew“) to your home, ready to diagnose and treat complex injuries and illnesses.
 They can also perform breathing treatments, check for signs of pneumonia, and provide antiviral drugs to shorten the course of the illness.
-Best of all, they’re partnered with most major insurance companies including Medicare and Medicaid, and they handle billing directly with those companies.
+Best of all, they’re partnered with most major insurance companies as well as Medicare and Medicaid, and they handle billing directly with those companies.